-The various oral antidiabetic drugs that exert hypoglycemic effects through different mechanisms, along with the associated side effects, have highlighted the need for more effective, reliable, and cost-efficient management approaches.
+Oral antidiabetic drugs exert hypoglycemic effects throught various mechanisms but are often associated with side effects, underscoring the need for more effective and cost-effecient management strategies.
 The global use of complementary and alternative medicines (CAM) for managing diseases like diabetes has increased rapidly over the past decade.
 It has been reported that up to 72.8% of individuals with diabetes have used herbal medicines, dietary supplements, or other CAM therapies [7].
 Additionally, research indicates that most people who use CAM therapies do so in combination with, rather than as a replacement for, conventional medicine [8].
 A large number of medicinal plants are believed to have antidiabetic properties and have been used to manage diabetes [9].
 However, the concurrent use of antidiabetic medicinal plants and pharmaceutical drugs raises concerns about safety.
 Unlike conventional drugs, whose components are well-defined and mechanisms of action well understood, medicinal plants contain a vast array of bioactive compounds.
 The interaction between these compounds and drugs, as well as their effects when taken simultaneously, is still poorly understood, making it challenging to predict potential interactions.